 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 Parking at the bowl costs $22 and can be a nightmare after the event when everyone is trying to leave so be sure to look and see if any of the park and ride locations are near you.
 My mom and I boarded our park and ride bus around 4:00pm and we were at the bowl before 5:00pm which gave us plenty of time to get food.

-Inside the packs were an Edelwiess flower, a curtain sample (similar to the curtain Maria makes clothes out of), a popper, an invitation to the Captains ball and two cards to use during the how do you solve a problem like Maria part.
+Inside the packs were an Edelweiss flower, a curtain sample (similar to the curtain Maria makes clothes out of), a popper, an invitation to the Captain’s ball, and two cards to use during the how do you solve a problem like Maria part.
 She gave us instructions on when to use each item and let us know to boo when Rolf is on the screen and fun things like that.

-One of my favorite costumes was a man who had built a frame of a helicopter around his body and had a old time looking camera, he was suppose to be the helicopter that shot the footage for the opening scene and his wife was dressed like Maria from that scene.
+One of my favorite costumes was a man who had built a frame of a helicopter around his body and had a old-time looking camera, he was supposed to be the helicopter that shot the footage for the opening scene and his wife was dressed like Maria from that scene.
 There were a lot of families that had the children dressed up in the curtain play clothes which was adorable.
-One of my other favorite costumes were three little children who were dressed up like the puppets from the lonely goatherd scene and the parents held their puppet strings above their head which was so precious.
+One of my other favorite costumes was three little children who were dressed up like the puppets from the lonely goatherd scene and the parents held their puppet strings above their heads which were so precious.

 If you like the movie this is such a fun way to watch it because almost everyone there is really into it.
-Singing the songs out loud with everyone is really fun and they do stop the movie half way through to allow for intermission.
-In addition to sing along the Hollywood Bowl also hosts other movie screenings.
-Last week they showed Back to the Future and had the Los Angeles Philharmonic play the music from the movie while it was being shown.
+Singing the songs out loud with everyone is really fun and they do stop the movie halfway through to allow for intermission.
+In addition to the sing alongs the Hollywood Bowl also hosts other movie screenings.
+If you are interested in dressing up Amazon has some great choices.